adowlin/project-1-dungeons-dragons/README.md

 - Frameworks, Libraries, & Programs Used

     - [Bootstrap 4.5.3](https://getbootstrap.com/):
-        - Used to help styling aspects of the site, and to help with the responsivness of the site.
+        - Used to help styling aspects of the site, and to help with the responsiveness of the site.

     - [Google Fonts](https://fonts.google.com/):
         - Used to import Montserrat & Source Sans Pro fonts.

     - [Font Awesome](https://fontawesome.com/):
-        - Used to add icons accross the site, to enhance the user experience.
+        - Used to add icons across the site, to enhance the user experience.

     - [Git](https://git-scm.com/):
         - Used via the Gitpod terminal to make regular commits, and push to GitHub.